How Does Recommendation Engine work?

 The idea of recommendation engines is also something you are already familiar with; Whether it is product recommendations on Amazon, movie recommendations on Netflix, or music suggestions on YouTube, recommender systems are already supporting many aspects of your experience online.
 What is an online recommendation engine and how does it work in marketing analytics?

 Foundation of Recommendation Engine

 Consumer interaction data is the foundation for developing a recommendation system.
 More the consumer data more efficient the recommendation engine.
-The data consists of customers’ past behavior, customers relations with other users, and similarity between various items.
+The data consists of customers’ past behavior, customer relations with other users, and similarity between various items.

-Amazon uses it to suggest products to customers based on his/her earlier purchases, most popular products, and also similar products.
+Amazon uses it to suggest products to customers based on their earlier purchases, most popular products, and also similar products.
 Finding patterns in consumer behavior data is the principle on which a recommender system operates.
 Data collection is a crucial step in the development of a recommendation engine.
 Data can be collected implicitly or explicitly.

 Implicit data refers to information gathered from events like web search history, clicks, and order history.
 Explicit data is gathered from customer inputs – ratings and likes/dislikes.
 Customer attributes like demographics (eg: age, gender) and psychographics (eg: interests, dislikes, etc) can facilitate identifying similar customers.
 Product features (eg: movie genre, actors, etc) can help in computing the similarity between products.